ryanpeek/ryanpeek.github.io/aboutme.md

 Hopefully you find a few interesting things while you surfing around.
 I've linked to a few of my research projects and data that I work with (some cool [shiny](http://shiny.rstudio.com/) apps [**here**][thermohydrographs] and [**here**][gosnerstages]), and try to write some R/field related blogs.

-I recently finished a PhD in Ecology at UC Davis, and am currently a post-doctoral researcher at the [Center for Watershed Sciences](https://watershed.ucdavis.edu/), rafting guide, soccer player, beard-wearer, quasi-musician, professional double-dad, and chocolate/coffee lover.
+I finished a PhD in Ecology at UC Davis in 2018, and am currently a post-doctoral researcher at the [Center for Watershed Sciences](https://watershed.ucdavis.edu/), rafting guide, soccer player, beard-wearer, quasi-musician, professional double-dad, and chocolate/coffee lover.
 I prefer being outside in flowing water over most any other environment, and I study among many things, frogs.
 In particular, I study *Rana boylii* (Foothill yellow-legged frogs) in California and Oregon.
 I try to keep this site updated but things get busy. [^1]

 ![Rana boylii](/img/P1070160.jpg)